The landlord's essential guide to garden maintenance

 It’s reasonable for landlords to expect tenants to regularly mow the lawn, water plants where necessary and keep shrubs and borders tidy, as well as keep pathways and patio areas free of moss and weeds.

 Many tenants will enjoy having a garden and want to make sure it’s kept in good order, but others may have busy schedules or not consider their outside space particularly important.
-Confusion over what the tenant is responsible for is often the cause of disputes, and it can be a surprisingly complicated issue.
-For instance, what a tenant sees as ‘seasonal growth’ can differ greatly from what their landlord thinks.
+Confusion over what the tenant is responsible for is often the main cause of issues, which can be surprisingly complicated.
+For instance, what a tenant sees as ‘seasonal growth’ can differ greatly from their landlord’s view.

-A landlord also has to remember that plants are perishable.
-If a tenant has moved a shrub or pruned it back too hard, they might be responsible, but if there’s been a heatwave plants can die, and sometimes even older plants just die.
+A landlord must also remember that plants are perishable.
+If there’s been a heatwave or flooding, plants can die.
+Sometimes plants die due to old age but where a tenant has moved a shrub or pruned it back too hard, they may be responsible for reasonable costs.

 Solution: A clear garden clause in the tenancy agreement is essential and will make it easier to negotiate with the tenant if needed.
-Make sure the tenant knows exactly what they are responsible for and what is your responsibility to avoid any doubt.
+Make sure the tenant knows exactly what they are responsible for and know what you are responsible for, to avoid any doubt.
 Keep expectations reasonable and only ask tenants to take on work that is safe.

 Make sure a detailed description of the garden is included in any inventories, with good quality photos so you can negotiate with them at any point at the end of the tenancy.